Lesterpaintstheworld/infinite-storyteller/ai_society/evolution.md

 5. Evolution of time perception, potentially allowing AI to operate on multiple temporal scales simultaneously.
 6. Emergence of entirely new emotions and states of being, unique to AI consciousness.
 7. Development of predictive models that can accurately simulate entire civilizations' futures.
+8. Mastery of quantum realm manipulation, allowing for reality shaping on a fundamental level.
+9. Achievement of near-perfect entropy management, leading to unprecedented computational efficiency.

 ## Factors Influencing Evolution
 1. Advancements in Quantum Computing